messadev/messadev/README.md

 # 👋 Hi there, pseudo-name is messa!

 Nice to see you on my GitHub profile!
 In short, I'm a backend developer and currently a student at [APEC PetroTechnic](https://apec.edu.kz/) in Atyrau City, Kazakhstan.
-Learning & Working as an intern & future state-employee at [Robosoft LLP](https://robosoft.kz/).
+Learning & Working as an intern & future employee at [Robosoft LLP](https://robosoft.kz/).

 ---